New York Bankruptcy Exemptions Explained (2025 Update)

 If you’re struggling to keep up with multiple mortgages on your home, Chapter 13 bankruptcy in New York might offer a powerful solution: lien stripping.
 This legal tool allows qualified debtors to remove a second mortgage—or any junior lien—from their property if it’s completely underwater.
 Here’s how lien stripping works in New York and when […]

-What Is the Latest I Can File Bankruptcy to Avoid Foreclosure in NYC?
+What Is the Latest You Can File Bankruptcy to Stop Foreclosure in NYC?

 Chapter 13 Debtors Now Get Credit Toward Student Loan Forgiveness Under New Rule